Wind Power Basics

 Wind power is generated by the force wind exerts on the blades of a turbine, causing the turbine's shaft to rotate at a speed of 10 to 20 revolutions per minute (rpm).
-The rotor shaft is connected to an electrical generator that converts mechanical energy into electrical energy.
+The rotor shaft is connected to a generator that converts mechanical energy into electrical energy.

 The amount of energy generated by a wind turbine depends on: